-Why Choose Therapeutic Boarding Schools For Kentucky Girls?
+Therapeutic Boarding Schools For Girls From Kentucky

-Many families from Kentucky come to Asheville Academy saying their family dynamic feels broken, leaving them and their daughters with feelings of failure, low self-respect, or family distort.
+When families from Kentucky come to Asheville Academy, they often say their family dynamic feels broken, leaving them and their daughters with feelings of failure, low self-respect, or family distort.

 Asheville Academy For Girls Has Helped Kentucky Girls Find Success

 Through our Equine and Animal Therapy program, students learn how to improve their communication skills, build responsibility, self-reflection, and healthy relationship patterns.